The homotopy groups of the algebraic K-theory of the sphere spectrum: Introduction

-This paper computes $\pi_* K(\bS)\phat$ in the case of irregular primes, thereby completing the computation of the homotopy groups of the algebraic $K$-theory of the sphere spectrum.
-We take a very different approach; as a first step, we prove the following splitting theorem in Section~\ref{sec:proof}.
+This paper computes $\pi_* K(\bS)\phat$ in the case of irregular primes, thereby completing the computation of the homotopy groups of the algebraic $K$-theory of the sphere spectrum away from the prime $2$.
+As a first step, we prove the following splitting theorem in Section~\ref{sec:proof}.

 \begin{thm} Let $p$ be an odd prime.
 The long exact sequence on homotopy groups induced by the $p$-completed linearization/cyclotomic trace square breaks up into non-canonically split short exact sequences